Tris-909/Introspection/README.md

 - (21/01/2024) ->
   - Create ManageCategory Dialog
   - Allow user to edit tag, if a tag is updated it will find all related `Mistakes` and update the tags on it as well
+  - Allow user to delete tag then update all related `Mistakes` to remove that tag from them